Awaswas: Under Spanish rule

-Awaswas peoples today
+Loss of recognition

+In 1925, Alfred Kroeber, then director of the Hearst Museum of Anthropology, declared the Ohlone extinct, which directly led to the tribe's losing federal recognition and land rights.

+Legacy

 There are no living survivors of the Awaswas, who are spoken for by the Amah Mutsun Tribal Band.

 In 2011, a march was held in Santa Cruz to preserve "the Knoll", the 6,000-year-old burial site of a child, located near Branciforte Creek.

 Awaswas people, the "documented descendants of Missions San Juan Bautista and Santa Cruz", have become members of the Amah Mutsun tribal band.
 In 2012, Amah Mutsun Tribal Chairman Valentin Lopez stated that "tribe members are scattered.
 Few can afford to live in their historic lands today," and many now make their homes in the Central Valley.